Looking out across the bay at Llandudno, North Wales

 Forecast data from Open-Meteo · refreshed every 30 minutes

-Live air-quality and pollen counts from the European forecast network, useful for guests sensitive to hay-fever or planning a longer day outside.
+Live air-quality and pollen counts from the European forecast network, useful for guests sensitive to hay-fever or planning a longer day out.

 Tree pollen None · 0